 Genomic imprinting is the monoallelic expression of genes, dependent on the parental origin of the chromosome.
 It plays a role in growth and development.
 Imprinting disorders originate from a disturbance in this monoallelic expression by disruption or epimutation of imprinted genes (Ishida et al. 2013).

-Multi-locus imprinting defects have recently been identified in several patients.
-For example, a considerable number of patients with 11p15-associated imprinting disorders have been reported to also carry methylation changes at other chromosomal locations (Eggermann T. et al. 2014).
+Multi-locus imprinting defects (MLIDs) have recently been identified in several patients.
+For example, a considerable number of patients with 11p15-associated imprinting disorders have been reported to also carry methylation changes at other chromosomal locations (Eggermann et al. 2014).

 Triploidy is one of the most common chromosomal abnormalities, occurring in 1-2% of all human conceptuses.
 Triploid pregnancies can have either the chromosomal constitution of two maternal and one paternal set (digyny) or two paternal and one maternal set (diandry).
 The distinction between digyny and diandry is clinically important because the risk of the conceptus being molar and thereby inducing a risk for maternal complications (such as pre-eclampsia, postpartum haemorrhage and persistent gestational trophoblastic disease) is determined by the parental composition of the genome.
-As shown by Joergensen et al. (2013, 2014), MS-MLPA analysis of imprinted regions is a reliable method to distinguish triploidies with a double paternal contribution from triploidies with a double maternal contribution.
+As shown by Joergensen et al. (2013 and 2014), MS-MLPA analysis of imprinted regions is a reliable method to distinguish triploidies with a double paternal contribution from triploidies with a double maternal contribution.

 , two probes for each of the following genes: KCNQ1OT1